Leaseweb/LswRemoteTemplateBundle/README.md

 ----

 As Stefan Koopmanschap explains, in his solution you “...use two frameworks for all your legacy pages” and “...two frameworks add more overhead than one.”
-Since our Symfony1 application (the LeaseWeb Self Service Center) is not the fastest you've ever seen, some customers are even complaining about it's speed, this got us a little worried.
+This got us a little worried.
 Losing performance was not really an option, so we had to find a solution.

 Symfony 1 & 2 both use a Front Controller architecture (one file handling all requests) we were just looking for seperating traffic between the two front controllers.
 Stefan proposed to do so